KemonoExtended/Kemono-Extended/README.md

    </summary>
    Only one downloads is ever active at the same time. <br>
    Images are downloaded in the order that you clicked the download buttons.<br>
-   Downloads are handeled in the background so you can leave the site<br>
+   Downloads are handled in the background so you can leave the site<br>
    and the downloads will continue in the background.
 </details>
 <details>